JAkerstrom/SchoolProjects/README.md

 # SchoolProjects
-A collection of projects made during my courses at Nackademin
+A collection of projects made during my courses at Nackademin.

+The techniques used for the projects are listed in readme-files under each project.